Frozen (franchise): History

-The idea for an animated adaption of Hans Christian Andersen's "The Snow Queen" had been an idea at Disney since the 1940s, but the idea was only put into production during the 2010s.
+The idea for an animated adaption of Hans Christian Andersen's "The Snow Queen" had been an idea at Disney since the 1940's, but the idea was only put into production during the 2010's.

+Frozen logo as a secondary logo, but without frame and blue color.

 Frozen was first released on November 10, 2013, to American audiences.
 The film earned two Academy Awards in 2014 (best animated feature and original song) and took in $1.28 billion globally and sold 4.1 million soundtracks by June 2016.
 The soundtrack has also been streamed over 51 million times since its release in 2013.

 On March 12, 2015, at Disney's annual meeting of shareholders officially announced a full-length sequel was in development at Disney Studios.
 The Frozen Fever short film was released with Disney's full-length live-action Cinderella in 2015.
 With the success of the movie, Disney began work on three musical adaptations, for Disney California Adventure, Broadway and Disney Cruise Line, with the first starting in May 2016.

 In June 2016, Disney announced a franchise extension called Frozen Northern Lights.
 This brand extension includes books, animated shorts and a TV special.